ommahajan0208/CortexReach/IMPLEMENTATION_SUMMARY.md

-# CortexReach - Fake Data Implementation Summary
+# CortexReach - Implementation Summary

 ## What Was Created

-I've implemented a comprehensive **fake data system** that allows you to test all features of CortexReach without live scraping.
-Here's what's been added:
+I've implemented a **comprehensive fake data system with beautiful Rich TUI** that allows you to test all features of CortexReach without live scraping.
+Perfect for hackathons and demonstrations!

 ## 📁 New Files Created